wakatime/vim-wakatime/README.md

    Or with [Vim-plug](https://github.com/junegunn/vim-plug):  add `Plug 'wakatime/vim-wakatime'` to .vimrc file.
 While in vim reload .vimrc with `:so ~/.vimrc` or restart vim, enter
     `:PlugInstall`

-   Or with [Packer](https://github.com/wbthomason/packer.nvim): add `use 'wakatime/vim-wakatime'` to your plugins.lua file.
+   Or with [Packer](https://github.com/wbthomason/packer.nvim): add `use 'wakatime/vim-wakatime'` to your plugins file.

 2. Enter your [api key](https://wakatime.com/settings#apikey), then press `enter`.